Inclusive, adaptable songs and resources to aid teaching and promote Diversity awareness

 The interactive resources engage all participants;

-By encouraging social interaction and independent learning through using creative approaches within bounded structures.
+By encouraging social interaction and independent learning through using creative approaches within a musical framework

 All the hard work of planning and composing has already been done.
-Enjoy participating in the process of learning!
+Enjoy learning as we travel the world through music!

 A musical approach to Early Years’ teaching: lesson-planning made easy

 Our original material integrates classroom learning with an exceptional standard of well-crafted musical resources.
-No need to refer to any extra ‘teaching notes’ — our suggestions just help you hone in on delivering the objectives to ensure they are covered, then tick them off — job done!
+No need to refer to any extra ‘teaching notes’ — our suggestions help you deliver learning objectives so that you can tick them off — job done!
 Our music packs include the following:

 Sheet music and lyrics!

 Inviting lyrics, recorded in a dazzling variety of musical styles.
 Beautifully presented material that is easy to navigate.
-The sheet music offers easy piano accompaniments and it also contains simple chords for guitar players.
-Together, the music and song lyrics provide musical direction.
-The songs have been designed to be flexible and versatile.
+The sheet music offers easy piano accompaniments and contains simple chords for guitar players.
+The music and song lyrics provide musical direction and interactive suggestions.
+Many of the songs include tactile props to bring them to life!
+The songs are both flexible and versatile.
 As a result, they can be used in a variety of ways without compromising the underlying pedagogy.
-Use them creatively to suit your own environment.
+Enjoy our songs creatively to suit your own environment!